Pickle423/Statera/README.md

 Rolls a die

 ##FAQ (We're lying no one's asked us anything):
-Why is the slot functionality done with slash-commands, I hate slash-commands.:
+Why is the slot functionality done with slash-commands, I hate slash-commands:

 I hate them too, but I felt like it.